SnappyTeam/Snap/README.md

 # Frequently Asked Questions (F&Q)
 How will Snap be updated?
 Doesn't it not have an auto-updater?
-> Snap will have to be manually updated but since updates shouldn't be coming out frequently do to the way to program was created, you should be fine with the latest version you have downloaded.
+> Snap will have to be manually updated but since updates shouldn't be coming out frequently do to the way the program was created, you should be fine with the latest version you have downloaded.

 Will Snap support Spotify in the future?
 > We always planned to add support for Spotify but it seems a little harder to-do without an API.
 We like to keep Snap as simple as possible and already it's getting bulky due to iTunes.
 We might in the future but for now we are sticking with currently supported players.